thebkv/bkv/exodus16.md

 This is a major stage in the transformation of Israel.

-**The hands trained for compulsory production under Pharaoh are learning to stop at the command of God.**
+**The people trained for compulsory production under Pharaoh are learning to stop at the command of God.**

-Their rest declares that their continued existence does not depend upon endless labor.

-The LORD provides.
+Their rest is made possible by the provision God has already given.

 ### v31 — The Bread Receives Its Name